ramachandran-lab/ML-MAGES/README.md

      `enrichment_X.png`, `enrichment_Y.png`
      - The manhattan plot shows negative log of adjusted p-values for each gene along the genome.

+  Users may generate other visualizations or perform downstream analyses using the result provided in these files on their own.

 ### `split_ld_blocks.py`

   - Split LD matrices into block-wise partitions.